-A program is in place to update the stormwater drainage inventory and condition data including full CCTV analysis of the capacity and condition of the City owned pipes and pits.
+A program is in place to update the stormwater drainage inventory and condition data including full CCTV analysis of the capacity and condition of the City owned pipes and pits and is scheduled to begin in March 2017.
 The program will be conducted on a priority area basis and is expected to take a number of years to fully complete, preliminary analysis of completed areas is included in this document.